 Use your Taklon flat brush and a dark brow powder to outline your brow shape.
 Davies suggests using a clear ruler for precision.
 Once you've got your outline in place, you'll be able to see more clearly where you need to correct your brows.
 Any plucking or trimming you do (more on that below) will happen outside of this guideline.
 (Think of it as a safety net to stop you going OTT.)

 Step 4: Trim

-Davies says that whilst trimming isn't compulsory or even necessary for everyone, when done properly it can help fake thickness.
+Davies says that while trimming isn't compulsory or even necessary for everyone, when done properly, it can help fake thickness.
 To DIY, comb through your brows to check for unruly hairs.
 Then brush the first half of your arch (from the front of your brow to the arch point) upwards, and lightly trim whatever falls outside the guideline.
 Next, brush the tail length of the brow downwards and do the same.
 Always trim in the direction of hair growth.

 Step 5: Tweeze

 Start by tweezing the stray hairs between your brows.
 Next, tweeze near or at your top brow line by brushing your hairs downward to reveal any stray hairs.
 Hold your skin taut with one hand, rest the tip of the tweezers against your skin with your other hand, and remove any hairs you find at the root.
 To finish, groom your lower brow line by brushing your hairs upward and tweezing as above.
 Make sure to step back after every few hairs and assess your work to prevent over-tweezing.
 Less is invariably more.

 Step 6: Fill In